Plant & Warehouse Consulting

 Providing great service to customers is always a top priority of supply chain and operations management.
 In warehousing this is measured by fill rate or service level (% of items shipped on time).
 At factories this is measured by on-time delivery.
 Customer Service is improved through inventory optimization and fast-turnaround manufacturing using kanban-flow methods.
 No supply chain can operate without placing customers and customer service high on their continuous improvement project list for long-term success.

 Inventory is the second largest cost in every supply chain.
 Great operational companies carefully manage inventory, balancing the tradeoff of customer service (having inventory on-hand for customers) against cash flow required to store inventory.
 In addition, managing inventory, when e-commerce demand becomes part of your mix, means your inventory is the only buffer between your operation and the end-consumer.
 Optimal inventory levels should be based on forecasting and safety stock optimization.
-A streamlined warehouse layout can improve first-in-first-out inventory management and reducing shelf-life or warranty period waste.
+A streamlined warehouse layout can improve first-in-first-out inventory management while reducing shelf-life or warranty period waste.

 Since the 1980s, when the Toyota Production System showed us that high quality can also mean low cost, companies have embraced the Quality Revolution.
 This is now the baseline requirement of all supply chains, including e-commerce, healthcare and retail operations.
 The most effective method of improving quality, or reducing mistakes and defects, is to reduce variation in your processes.
 Six Sigma is a set of graphical and statistical tools that help reduce variation and improve quality in processes.
 It can involve production process and warehouse design to promote operations practices that are mistake-proof.